ROBERT BOYERInstitute of the Americas in Paris

 Thierry MartinUNIVERSITY OF FRANCHE-COMTÉ IN BESANÇON

 Thierry Martin is a philosopher and Professor emeritus of Philosophy of Science at the University of Franche-Comté in Besançon.
 A researcher at the Centre on the Logic of Action (Besançon), which he headed from 2004 to 2018, he is also a research associate at the Institute for History and Philosophy of Science and Technology (IHPST).
 Professor Martin is founding member of the Philosophy of Science Society (SPS), member of the International Institute of Philosophy (IIP) and of the French National Committee for History and Philosophy of Science and Technology (CNFHPST).
-He is co-editor of the complete works of Augustin Cournot and Co-president of the Cournot Centre.
+He is co-editor of the complete works of Augustin Cournot and Vice-president of the Cournot Centre.